tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mart/common_mart.md

 {% docs mart_behavior_structured_event %}

 **Description:** Enriched Snowplow table for the analysis of structured events.
-This is an enhanced version of `fct_behavior_structured_event` contaning only staging events.
+This is an enhanced version of `fct_behavior_structured_event` containing only production events (staging events are excluded).

 **Data Grain:** behavior_structured_event_pk